General Dynamics (GD) Gains As Market Dips: What You Should Know

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $12.16 per share and revenue of $39.46 billion.
 These totals would mark changes of +5.28% and +2.57%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for General Dynamics.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors might also notice recent changes to analyst estimates for General Dynamics.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.05% lower.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.05% lower.
 General Dynamics is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note General Dynamics's current valuation metrics, including its Forward P/E ratio of 18.38.
-Its industry sports an average Forward P/E of 17.76, so we one might conclude that General Dynamics is trading at a premium comparatively.
+Digging into valuation, General Dynamics currently has a Forward P/E ratio of 18.4.
+This valuation marks a premium compared to its industry's average Forward P/E of 17.35.

-Also, we should mention that GD has a PEG ratio of 1.8.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Aerospace - Defense industry currently had an average PEG ratio of 1.8 as of yesterday's close.
+Meanwhile, GD's PEG ratio is currently 1.8.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Aerospace - Defense was holding an average PEG ratio of 1.8 at yesterday's closing price.

 The Aerospace - Defense industry is part of the Aerospace sector.
-This industry currently has a Zacks Industry Rank of 177, which puts it in the bottom 30% of all 250+ industries.
+This group has a Zacks Industry Rank of 212, putting it in the bottom 16% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.